twitchdev/extensions-boilerplate/README.md

 The file structure in the template is laid out with the following:

-### bin

-The `/bin` folder holds the cert generation script.

-### conf

-The `/conf` folder holds the generated certs after the cert generation script runs.
-If this folder gets emptied, rerun `npm run cert`.

 ### dist

 `/dist` holds the final JS files after building.
-You can simply zip up the contents of the folder to upload to Twitch to move to Hosted Test.
+You can simply zip up the contents of the folder to upload to Twitch to move to Hosted Test, as noted above.

 ### public